 St. Mary’s Catholic Church

 St. Mary’s is the Roman Catholic parish Church of Rathkeale.
 Located on Rathkeale’s highest hill, and with an impressively tall spire, St. Mary’s may be seen from many miles away when approaching Rathkeale.
 Access is up a long stone stairway from the R518 or from the flatter aspect on Thomas Street.
 The adjacent graveyard is the resting place of many prominent families from Rathkeale.
 Graves date back to 1870.
+The well publicised Holy Stump of Rathkeale is also in the Church grounds.

 St. Mary’s is a fine example of Church architecture in the Gothic Revival style, designed by J.J.
 McCarthy.
 Construction started in 1866 on a site donated by the Magnor family.
 Building was completed in 1881, with the Church bell installed a year later.
 The peal of bells still rings out across the town today.